jelmd/snmp-export/generator/README.md

     value: newValue     # Special: `@drop@`
   ...
 ```
-A new metric gets created, which inherits the name of the metric to which this override gets applied, but with the append _MetricSuffix_.
-If the _regexExpr_ matches the value of the metric gets set to the _newValue_ - capture-groups are supported as well.
-If the value can be parsed as a float64, a new metric gets create and evaluation for the current _MetricSuffix_ stops.
-Otherwise evaluation continues with then next regex/value pair (first match wins).
+A new metric gets created, which inherits the name of the metric to which this override gets applied, but with the _MetricSuffix_ append.
+The exporter evaluates each regex/value pair one after another.
+On match the metric's value gets set to the evaluated regex - capture-groups are supported.
+If the obtained string can be parsed as float64, the metric gets returned having its value set to the parsed float.
+Otherwise a label having the same name as the metric itself and the value of the obtained string gets insterted into the metric.
+The value of the metric gets set to `1.0` and returned.

+So first match always wins and stops regex evaluation!

 If all regex/value evals fail, the given _MetricSuffix_ would not emit a metric.
 Finally, after all _MetricSuffix_ configs have been processed, the original metric gets dropped.

 NOTE: Because regex\_extracts configs get applied only to metrics having its type set to *OctetString*, *DisplayString *, *PhysAddress48*, or *InetAddress*\*, one may need to set its type explicitly.
+In contrast to the upstream version, a zero length result string does not cause a metric to be dropped anymore (use `@drop@` instead - see below).

 Specials:

 If the _MetricSuffix_ starts with a dot (`.`), the name of generated metrics is not `metricName + _MetricSuffix_` but `_MetricSuffix_` without the leading dot!

-If the _newValue_ results into `@drop@`, the original metric gets dropped and no new metric, no matter, whther previous regex pairs had a match.
+If the _newValue_ results into `@drop@`, the original metric gets dropped and no new metric, no matter, whether previous regex pairs had a match.
 So to drop e.g. only metrics having a value of `0`, one may use:
 ```
 unit1SensorSetHigh:
   type: 'DisplayString'